zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 <!--I must now distinguish something that becomes apparent based on these two charts: in general, it appears that n-like Kanji are more n-like than i-like Kanji are i-like, which contradicts with an earlier statement I made.
 However, this is not actually the case, as for this graph I have selected among only the Kanji with n-rank ≤ 1,000; for this subset, the opposite behaviour is exhibited, barring the two i-like titans 曲 and 音.-->

 The g-ratio charts I have generated do seem to suggest that politics, geography and work are more important narratives in newspapers whereas entertainment is a more relevant discussion on the internet.
-The same cannot be said with such certainty for the english-speaking side of reddit; it wouldn't surprise me if all the alternative facts progenerating from the unpresidented covfefe our frontpage has been thrown into have forever altered the make of our English language.
+The same cannot be said with such certainty for the english-speaking side of reddit; I do not have any data to back up my claim, but it wouldn't surprise me if all the alternative facts progenerating from the unpresidented covfefe our frontpage has been thrown into have forever altered the make of our English language.

 But that's another discussion, for another day.